- § 2501

 This chapter shall be liberally interpreted to carry into effect this section.

 18 Del.
 C. 1953, § 2501; 56 Del.
 Laws, c.
-380, § 1
+380, § 1;(a) This chapter applies to all of the following:

-(2) Surety insurance;
+(2) Surety insurance.

 (3) Fire, marine and inland marine insurance, as used in their generally accepted trade sense, on risks located in this State.
-Inland marine insurance shall be deemed to include insurance as defined by statute, or by ruling of the Commissioner;
+Inland marine insurance shall be deemed to include insurance as defined by statute, or by ruling of the Commissioner.

 (5) Title insurance.

-(b) This chapter shall not apply to:
+(b) This chapter does not apply to any of the following:

-(1) Reinsurance, except joint reinsurance as provided in § 2523 of this title;
+(1) Reinsurance, except joint reinsurance as provided in § 2523 of this title.

 (3) Life insurance.